woohoolabs/yin/README.md

      * the key is the specific attribute name which comes from the request and the value is an
      * anonymous function which hydrate the given attribute.
      * These closures receive the domain object (which will be hydrated),
-     * the value of the currently processed attribute and the "data" part of the request as their
+     * the value of the currently processed attribute, the "data" part of the request and the name of
-     * arguments, and they should mutate the state of the domain object.
+     * the attribute as their arguments, and they should mutate the state of the domain object.
      * If it is an immutable object or an array (and passing by reference isn't used),
      * the closures should return the domain object.
      *